Iris (anatomy): Iridology

 Iridology (also known as iridodiagnosis) is an alternative medicine technique whose proponents believe that patterns, colors, and other characteristics of the iris can be examined to determine information about a patient's systemic health.
 Practitioners match their observations to "iris charts", which divide the iris into zones corresponding to specific parts of the human body.
 Iridologists see the eyes as "windows" into the body's state of health.

-Iridology is not supported by quality research studies, and is considered pseudoscience by the majority of medical practitioners and eye-care professionals.
+Iridology is not supported by quality research studies, and is considered pseudoscience.